poolshark-protocol/solmacs-example-project/README.md

 # Template File

-A Template File will contain your Solidity code as well as some usage of the !macro_rules in the macro files defined in the `macros` folder.
+A Template File will contain your Solidity code as well as some usage of the `!macro_rules` defined in the Macro Files.

 Usage:
 ```